dapiedra/Cryo-EM-SAM2Point/PLY_SEGMENTATION_README.md

 ### Arguments
 - `--image`: Path to the input PLY point cloud file to segment
-- `--points`: Path to the PLY file containing red-colored prompt points
+- `--points`: Path to the PLY file containing colored prompt points (red for positive, green for negative)
 - `--output`: Path to save the segmented PLY output file
 - `--voxel-size`: (Optional) Voxel size for processing (default: 0.02)